merovex-press/stranded-series/checksum.md

 ### Character (Who)

-A brief summary of the central protagonist and why he must actively participate.
-[Breaking Bad: "Breaking Bad is the story of a man who is desperate to assert his impact on the world."]
+**_A brief summary of the central protagonist and why he must actively participate.
+[Breaking Bad: "Breaking Bad is the story of a man who is desperate to assert his impact on the world."]_**

+**Albert Harred, protagonist** is the descendent of one of the Slipstream discoverers.
+His drive to honor the family legacy leads him to turn his back on his new family and spend two years on a research orbital.
+As his tour wraps up, his orbital is attacked by anarchists, forcing him to abandon ship.
+The ship inexplicably navigates straight to the surface below.
+He crashes.

+He awakes hostage on an alien world.
+He uses his knowledge of advanced technology to survive.
+He tries desperately to develop the means to return home while trying to maneuver in the real war on the alien planet.
+But, he must keep the alien humans from mastering the technology and awaking the real threat to his homeworld.

 ### Conflict (What)